Constantine II of Greece: World War II and the exile of the royal family

 Constantine was born during the early stages of World War II.
 He was just a few months old when, on 28 October 1940, Fascist Italy invaded Greece from Albania, beginning the Greco-Italian War.
 The Greek Army was able to halt the invasion temporarily and push the Italians back into Albania.
-However, the Greek successes forced Nazi Germany to intervene.
-The Germans invaded Greece and Yugoslavia on 6 April 1941 and overran both countries within a month, despite British aid to Greece in the form of an expeditionary corps.
+However, the Greek successes forced Nazi Germany to intervene and the Germans invaded Greece and Yugoslavia on 6 April 1941 and overran both countries within a month, despite British aid to Greece in the form of an expeditionary corps.
 On 22 April 1941, Princess Frederica and her two children, Sofia and Constantine, were evacuated to Crete in a British Short Sunderland flying boat along with most of the Greek royal family.
-The next day, they were followed by King George and Prince Paul.
+The next day, they were followed by King George II and Prince Paul.
 However the imminent German invasion of Crete quickly made the situation untenable and Constantine and his family were evacuated from Crete to Egypt on 30 April 1941, a fortnight before the German attack on the island.
 In Alexandria, the exiled Greek royals were welcomed by the Greek diaspora, which provided them with lodging, money and clothing.
-The presence of the Greek royal family and government began to worry King Farouk I of Egypt and his pro-Italian ministers.
+The presence of the Greek royal family and government began to worry King Farouk of Egypt and his pro-Italian ministers.
 Constantine and his family, therefore, had to seek another refuge where they could get through the war and continue their fight against the Axis powers.
-George VI of the United Kingdom opposed the presence of Princess Frederica, who was suspected of having Nazi sympathies and her children in Britain, but it was decided that King George and Prince Paul could take up residence in London, where a government-in-exile was set up, while the rest of the family could seek refuge in the then-Union of South Africa.
+George VI of the United Kingdom opposed the presence of Princess Frederica, who was suspected of having Nazi sympathies, and her children in Britain, but it was decided that Constantine's father and uncle could take up residence in London, where a government-in-exile was set up, while the rest of the family could seek refuge in the then-Union of South Africa.